TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_todo_list.md

 Todo lists are a staple in beginning webdev tutorials because they can be very simple.
 There is, however, a lot of room for improvement and many features that can be added.

-Before diving into the code, take a minute to think about how you are going to want to organize your project
+Before diving into the code, take a minute to think about how you are going to want to organize your project.

 ### Assignment